Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Smooth extension over a singular orbit and finite extinction time

 where $y$ takes values in $\R^k$, $M_{-1}\co \R^k\ra \R^k$ is a (real) analytic function of $y$ in a neighbourhood of $y_0$ and $M\co\R\times\R^k\ra\R^k$ is analytic in $t,y$ in a neighbourhood of $(0,y_0)$.
 Assume that \begin{enumerate} \item $M_{-1}(y_0)=0$; \item $h\text{Id}-d_{y_0}M_{-1}$ is invertible for all $h \in \N$, $h \geq 1$. \end{enumerate} Then there exists a unique solution $y(t)$ of \eqref{eq:Singular:IVP} which moreover is analytic on $[0,\epsilon)$ for some $\epsilon>0$.
-Furthermore $y$ depends continuously on $y_0$ satisfying (i) and (ii). \end{theorem} The condition (ii) guarantees the existence of a unique formal power series solution $y(t)$ to \eqref{eq:Singular:IVP}.
-The fact that any formal power series solution to~\eqref{eq:Singular:IVP} converges is due to Malgrange~\cite{malgrange1989}.
-As for the continuous dependence on the initial conditions: the coefficients of the formal power series solution $y(t)$ depend differentiably on $y_0$ satisfying (i) and (ii) and the operator used in the fixed point argument is uniformly contracting with respect to the initial conditions.
+Furthermore $y$ depends continuously on $y_0$ satisfying \textup{(i)} and \textup{(ii)}. \end{theorem} Condition (ii) guarantees the existence of a unique formal power series solution $y(t)$ to \eqref{eq:Singular:IVP}.
+(In the context of constructing smoothly-closing solutions to the cohomogeneity-one Einstein equations Eschenburg--Wang~\cite[\S 5]{eschenburg:wang} also constructed formal power series solutions as a first step; in that context an additional difficulty is that such formal power series solutions are not necessarily unique).
+Once a formal power series solution has been shown to exist, one can then follow the arguments of \cite[Theorem 7.1]{malgrange1974}, \cite[\S 6]{eschenburg:wang} or \cite[\S 4]{Ferus:Karcher}: use a truncation of the power series of sufficiently high degree as an approximate solution to \eqref{eq:Singular:IVP} and deform it to a genuine solution by applying a contraction mapping fixed point argument.
+In our setting the fact that any formal power series solution to~\eqref{eq:Singular:IVP} actually converges is due to Malgrange~\cite{malgrange1989}.
+As for the continuous dependence on the initial conditions (an issue discussed in~\cite[Theorem 7.1]{Bohm:BSMF} but not in~\cite{eschenburg:wang}): the coefficients of the unique formal power series solution $y(t)$ depend differentiably on $y_0$ satisfying (i) and (ii) and the operator used in the fixed point argument is uniformly contracting with respect to the initial conditions.

-\begin{proof} The structure of the proof is to rewrite the (autonomous) first-order ODE system~\eqref{eq:SU3:order1} for the pair of triples $(f,\tau)$ as an $t$-dependent ODE system for the pair of triples $(\hat{f},\hat{\tau})$ and to show that the hypotheses of Theorem~\ref{thm:Singular:IVP} apply to the latter ODE system.
+\begin{proof} The structure of the proof is to rewrite the (autonomous) first-order ODE system~\eqref{eq:SU3:order1} for the pair of triples $(f,\tau)$ as a $t$-dependent ODE system for the pair of triples $(\hat{f},\hat{\tau})$ and to show that the hypotheses of Theorem~\ref{thm:Singular:IVP} apply to the latter ODE system.
 It is therefore particularly important to identify the leading-order term $M_{-1}$ in order to be able to understand condition (i) and verify that the hypothesis required in (ii) is satisfied. \ where as above $(ijk)$ is any cyclic permutation of $(123)$.
 In particular, if on some principal orbit we have $f_j=f_k$ then we will have $f_j \equiv f_k$ up to the maximal existence time of the solution.

 For later purposes we record some intermediate calculations used to calculate the recast ODE system:

 while for $f_1^2+f_2^2-f_3^2$ we simply exchange $\hat{f}_2$ and $\hat{f}_3$ in the previous expression.
 For the mixed quadratic terms we find